Sum of Measures 1—5 (Total Package)

 |12 - Non-Economic Measures||

-April: (i) The government has implemented measures to prevent the entry of COVID-19 including suspension of all international flights until July 15 (except for those carrying essential COVID-19 related cargo), no entry of noncitizens, and strict mandatory quarantine for all returning passengers; (ii) In addition, the government has declared a state of emergency, scaled down public services to essential services only and temporarily closed entertainment places, closing schools (most will resume on April 27; exam classes in low-risk areas will resume on May 18) and temporarily suspending some services, as well as restrict travel of its citizens to the capital, Honiara; (iii) The Prime Minister has ordered the restriction of small craft vessels to and from the common border between Solomon Islands and Papua New Guinea; (iv) April 8, The government announced an extension of the state of emergency for another 4 months ending on July 25, 2020; May: (v) May 8, The Prime Minister made the order to reopen business entities except for night clubs within the emergency zone, Honiara; (vi) May 11, The national carrier, Solomon Airlines announced the suspension of all international flights until July 15, but it will continue to operate government approved cargo and charter flights as needed [update]; (vii) On May 20, the emergency zones went into a mock lockdown for 36 hours to test their capabilities in case of future needs; (viii) May 25, all schools had reopened; (ix) May 26, after confirming its in-country COVID-19 testing capability, the government repatriated its stranded nationals from Australia, New Zealand, Vanuatu, and Fiji.
-More repatriation flights from these countries were scheduled for June (19 and 31) and July (1) [update].
+April: (i) The government has implemented measures to prevent the entry of COVID-19 including suspension of all international flights (except for those carrying essential COVID-19 related cargo), no entry of noncitizens, and strict mandatory quarantine for all returning passengers; (ii) In addition, the government has declared a state of emergency until November, scaled down public services to essential services only and temporarily closed entertainment places, closing schools (most will resume on April 27; exam classes in low-risk areas will resume on May 18) and temporarily suspending some services, as well as restrict travel of its citizens to the capital, Honiara; (iii) The Prime Minister has ordered the restriction of small craft vessels to and from the common border between Solomon Islands and Papua New Guinea; (iv) April 8, The government announced an extension of the state of emergency for another 4 months ending on July 25, 2020; May: (v) May 8, The Prime Minister made the order to reopen business entities except for night clubs within the emergency zone, Honiara; (vi) May 11, The national carrier, Solomon Airlines announced the suspension of all international flights until July 15.
+On June 11, it announced the suspension of all international flights until August 31.
+On July 29, it extended the suspension of all international flights until October 24, but it will continue to operate government approved cargo and charter flights as needed; (vii) On May 20, the emergency zones went into a mock lockdown for 36 hours to test their capabilities in case of future needs; (viii) May 25, all schools had reopened; (ix) May 26, after confirming its in-country COVID-19 testing capability, the government repatriated its stranded nationals from Australia, New Zealand, Vanuatu, and Fiji.
+More repatriation flights from these countries were scheduled on June (19 and 31) and July (1); On July 13, The government announced two more repatriation flights scheduled on July 21 and 23.